UnwarySage/unwarysage.github.io/content/md/posts/2021-02-17-blog-the-second.md

 This killed the prior blog, but kept the repository and it's settings.

 ### 03: Wiring up GitHub Actions
-I read a chunk of the GitHub Pages and Actions documentation, but this next bit took some fumbling, which I will summarize, and not delve into, blow-by-blow.
+I read a chunk of the GitHub Pages and Actions documentation, but this next bit took some fumbling, which I will summarize the overrall result, and not delve into the blow-by-blow.

 1. Create `.nojekyll` in the repository root. this tells Github to stop thinking this is a Jekyll project.
 2. Ensure that your `:blog-prefix` in Cryogens `config.edn` is set to the empty string.
 This is so that you could run a Cryogen blog alongside something else and not have the URI clash, but GitHub Pages expect to be flat, with no prefixing.